| Enterprise Information Portal Architecture and

 users based on their profile, or when requested by another member of

+their user group.
 7. A simple and easy-to-use Web browser information assistant

 should be provided for accessing, maintaining, and navigating the